Frequently Asked Questions

 We grow a polyculture (as opposed to a monoculture) of generally annual vegetable crops.
 Last year we grew a wide variety of vegetables and companion plants.
 This year, we have expanded by adding grains (oats! popcorn!), select fruits, and cut flowers.
-Here are some of the varieties we grew in our first year:
+Here are some of the varieties we grew this year:

 Where does the food go?
 Can I eat it?

 As an educational farm, our mission is to get the food that we grow to schools and into the homes of our young student farmers.
 With help from the Garden to School Cafe program, we are thrilled to be sending much of our produce during the school year to the cafeterias of two downtown schools!
 In addition to getting food into school cafeterias and harvesting much of it for tastings with each class and field trip, we also offer our produce in a Pick Your Own Farm Share and donate it to local food pantries.

 Where did your soil come from?
 Is it organic?